Skip to main content

 Why Do I Need a Child Support Attorney?

 Hiring a local attorney may seem like an unnecessary expense.
-But the cost is usually worth it when it comes to child support cases considering the amount of time and effort it will save you, especially if the case is already in court.
+But the cost is usually worth it when it comes to child support cases.
+It will save you a considerable amount of time and effort, especially if the case is already in court.

 Here are some reasons why you would want to hire a child support attorney:

-• The other parent may have a lawyer: If your ex has a lawyer, they have someone working with them who understands the courts, knows the process, and might even know the judges and their individual preferences.
+• The other parent may have a lawyer: If your ex has a lawyer, they have someone working with them who understands child support laws, courts, and the process.
+They might even know the judges and their individual preferences.
 You don't want to put yourself in a position where you are struggling to learn the process while your ex's attorney provides all the right information to support their side of the case.

 • A lawyer may also help with your child custody case: Issues of child custody, in many cases, come hand-in-hand with child support cases.
 As your custody arrangements will directly affect your relationship with your children, it may be the best option to hire a lawyer.

-• Modification of child support is easier with a lawyer: If you want to modify an existing child support order, you will need to show a substantial change in circumstances.
-An attorney can give you an overview of what a"substantial change" constitutes of.
+• Child support modification is easier with a lawyer: If you want to modify an existing child support order, you must show a substantial change in circumstances.
+An attorney can give you an overview of what a "substantial change" constitutes.
+This could be if the parents' income changes, if the child's needs change, or if the time that the parent has changes.
+The attorney would give you a more in-depth explanation of the “substantial change" in circumstances that you can use to request a change in the amount of support.
 They could also help you provide the right documentation to help the judge understand your modification request.

 Issues to Consider for Your Child Support Case